Health and Wellbeing

 I’ve been encouraged to go for counselling/therapy, what would this be like?

-Lots of young people have told us that the thought of therapy is scary as they don’t know what will happen there.
+Some young people have told us that the thought of therapy is scary as they don’t know what will happen there.
 Do you have to talk about things you don’t want to?
 Will you be made to lie on a sofa?

-To learn more about what to expect, have a look on these links where there is more information and quotes from young people who have experienced it first-hand.
+To learn more about what to expect, have a look on these links where there is more information and quotes from young people who have experienced it first-hand:

 1. What to expect from counselling | YoungMinds